pengzhanbo/vite-plugin-mock-dev-server/README.md

 **exp:** Response file type

-Simulate file download, pass in the file reading stream.
+Simulate file download, and pass in the file reading stream.
 ```ts
 import { createReadStream } from 'node:fs'